 Do the Internal Revenue Service Regulations: IRC§1031 Allow for Reverse Exchanges?

 Not specifically.
-After the landmark legal decision in the Starker case (which was discussed in “Are Tax Deferred Exchanges of Real Estate Approved by the IRS?”) and the 1991 Treasury Regulations that followed, exchanges became a lot easier to complete and therefore much more popular than before.
+After the landmark legal decision in the Starker case and the 1991 Treasury Regulations that followed, exchanges became a lot easier to complete and therefore much more popular than before.
 For the same reasons, the desire for taxpayers to complete reverse exchanges became much more popular at the same time.
 In fact, during the comment period between May of 1990 and April of 1991 regarding the proposed regulations governing conventional forward exchanges (see Internal Revenue Service Regulations: IRC§1031), many persons requested the IRS to include guidelines for completing a reverse exchange at the same time.
 In the preamble to those final regulations, however, the Treasury Department declined to do so stating:

 “After reviewing the comments and the applicable law, the Service has determined that the deferred exchange rules of Section 1031(a)(3) do not apply to reverse-Starker transactions… however the Service will continue to study the applicability of the general rule of 1031(a)(1) to these transactions.”